BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/passport.md

             return done(null, user);
         } else {
             return done(null, false);
-            // or you could create a new account
         }
     });
 }));
 ```

+---

+# Strategy Breakdown

-This says:
+This strategy we just set up says:

 - I expect a JSON Web Token
 - I expect it to have an `_id` property